Nastu94/calendario-NCC/README.md

-# SorianoService - Management System for Chauffeur-Driven Car Rental (NCC)
+# Calendario-NCC - Management System for Chauffeur-Driven Car Rental (NCC)

-SorianoService is a management system dedicated to companies offering **chauffeur-driven car rental** (NCC) services.
+Calendario-NCC is a management system dedicated to companies offering **chauffeur-driven car rental** (NCC) services.
 The system allows the management of bookings, vehicle fleets, trip logs, and user roles with an intuitive interface and advanced features.

 ## Key Features